Last updated on May 28, 2026

 Esper Sentinel | Illustration by Eric Deschampsk

-Arena Historic is a format on MTG Arena that’s composed nearly all cards available in the client.
-That means you can get all the Standard-legal sets, the bonus sheets like the Strixhaven Mystical Archives, supplemental sets like the Explorer Anthologies and Historic Anthologies, as well as all the Alchemy sets and rebalanced cards.
-If we were to trace a parallel with paper Magic, Historic would be similar to Legacy, while the Timeless format is more akin to Vintage in which all card are available and a few have restrictions.
+Arena Historic is a format on MTG Arena that’s composed of nearly all cards available in the client.
+That means you can play with all the Standard-legal sets, the bonus sheets like the Strixhaven Mystical Archives, supplemental sets like the Explorer Anthologies and Historic Anthologies, as well as all the Alchemy sets and rebalanced cards.
+If we were to trace a parallel with paper Magic, Historic would be similar to Legacy, while the Timeless format is more akin to Vintage, in which all card are available and only a few have restrictions.

 Who Is Historic For?